 Once you have your work space set up make sure to gather your supplies… there’s nothing quite like having resin curing in a cup when you realize your glitter is MIA!
 Once you have everything in one place you can go ahead and start to mix your resin.

 We need about 400ml of clear resin for this project and since the entire piece will be one uniform color you can mix it alllll up in one silicone cup!
 A good portion of this project will be clear so make sure to minimize the bubbles as much as you possibly can.
 I typically mix for about 2 minutes and then add my glitter.

 In this case I used a chunky rose gold glitter and a bit or rainbow foil confetti.
 This confetti is amazing… it’s iridescent and I learned quickly that the more you add the better it looks.
 So you’ll want to add a large pinch!

-Then slowly mix in the glitter and confetti… making sure to stir from the bottom.
+Once you’ve added all your mix-in’s go ahead and slowly mix in the glitter and confetti… making sure to stir from the bottom.
 After another 2 minutes of mixing you can let it sit in the cup for a few minutes before pouring.
 This will let as many bubbles as possible rise to the surface.
 You can use your heat gun to help any bubbles close to the surface pop before you move on to pouring the resin into the mold.